MVivien/ecde-md-contents/23_mean_wind_speed.md

 <br />**Data Sources**

 The data was assembled on behalf of the Copernicus Climate Change Service (C3S) based on climate projections hosted on the C3S Climate Data Store (CDS).
-The Index is calculated from a set of nine bias-corrected multi-model simulations from the EURO-CORDEX experiment.
+The Index is calculated from the ERA5 reanalysis and a set of nine bias-corrected multi-model simulations from the EURO-CORDEX experiment.
 These simulations have a spatial resolution of 0.25° x 0.25°, a 3-hourly output, and cover scenarios RCP4.5 and RCP8.5.
 More information about the dataset can be found in the corresponding [CDS documentation resources](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-energy-derived-projections).

 <br />**Supporting Information**